 The water level at Mount Bold has been lowered to enable this part of the project to be undertaken, and there will be an opportunity for the public to view a near empty reservoir from usual access areas, following the completion of the works.

 Go to reservoirs.sa.gov.au for details on other reservoir reserves open to visit in the meantime.

 Mount Bold, the largest reservoir in South Australia, is about 45 minutes drive south of Adelaide and surrounded by more than 5,500 ha of land.

-The reservoir is not directly connected to the reticulation system.
-Water is released as required to maintain an adequate level at the Clarendon Weir and from that point, water is diverted to Happy Valley.
+The reservoir is not directly connected to the water network.
+Water from Mount Bold is released as required to maintain an adequate level at the Clarendon Weir from where water is diverted to Happy Valley.